Bleeding Disorders

 Bleeding disorders are a group of disorders that share the inability to form a proper blood clot.
 They are characterized by extended bleeding after injury, surgery, trauma or menstruation.
 Sometimes the bleeding is spontaneous, without a known or identifiable cause.
 Improper clotting can be caused by defects in blood components such as platelets and/or clotting proteins, also called clotting factors.
 The body produces 13 clotting factors.
 If any of them are defective or deficient, blood clotting is affected; a mild, moderate or severe bleeding disorder can result.

-Some bleeding disorders, such as hemophilia, can be inherited or acquired.
-Others can occur from such conditions as anemia, cirrhosis of the liver, HIV, leukemia and vitamin K deficiency.
-They also can result from certain medications that thin the blood, including aspirin, heparin and warfarin.
+Bleeding disorders can be inherited or acquired.
+Inherited bleeding disorders are passed down through genetics from a parent to their child.
+Acquired bleeding disorders can occur later in life from conditions such as anemia, cirrhosis of the liver, HIV, leukemia, and vitamin K deficiency.
+They also can result from certain medications that thin the blood, including aspirin, heparin, and warfarin.

 Symptoms